chiaqi/bpftrace/tests/README.md

 # BPFtrace Tests

-There is 2 test suite in the project.
+There are two test suites in the project.

-## Unit test
+## Unit tests

 These tests can be run with the `bpftrace_test` executable.